- Open Nov-Mar

 Your first night is in hotel accommodation in Bariloche.

-Then follows two nights of basic camping, when the facilities are simple – washing in cold water or a river and leaving the wilderness as clean as you find it.
+Nights two and four are basic camping, when the facilities are simple – washing in cold water or a river and leaving the wilderness as clean as you find it.
+The third night is spent at a remote mountain refuge on the edge of some beech forest.

 For the next two nights you stay at the remote mountain refuge of El Sapucai in two tepees (3 beds per tepee) or in guest rooms in the main house, with shared bathroom facilities.